Quantization and quantum oscillations of the sublattice charge order in Dirac insulators: The Model and definitions

 Graphene at half filling is an example of a Dirac quantum material that has no Fermi surface.
 Its electronic structure is effectively described by a tight-binding model on a honeycomb lattice.
 This lattice comprises two inequivalent sublattices labeled A and B. The resulting energy dispersion hosts Dirac cones at the corners (K and K' points) of the Brillouin zone.
 Near these points, electrons behave as massless Dirac fermions.

-The Bloch Hamiltonian of graphene with nearest-neighbor(NN) and next-nearest-neighbor (NNN) hopping in the presence of onsite sublattice staggered potential, $\Delta$, is given by:
+Figure \ref{model} provides a visual representation of the model studied in this paper.
+The Bloch Hamiltonian of graphene with nearest-neighbor(NN) and next-nearest-neighbor (NNN) hopping in the presence of onsite sublattice staggered potential, $\Delta$, is given by equation \ref{1}:

 where $t$ and $rt$ denote the NN and NNN hopping amplitudes, respectively, and

 where, $\mathbf e_1=\frac{a}{\sqrt 3}(\frac{\sqrt 3}{2},\frac{-1}{2})$, $\mathbf e_2=\frac{a}{\sqrt 3}(0,1)$, $\mathbf e_3=-\frac{a}{\sqrt 3}(\frac{\sqrt 3}{2},\frac{1}{2})$ are the basis vectors connecting nearest neighbor sites of the honeycomb lattice of graphene one residing on sublattice $A$ another on sublattice $B$, and $\mathbf a_1=a(1,0)$, $\mathbf a_2=a(\frac{1}{2},\frac{\sqrt 3}{2})$, and $\mathbf a_3=a(\frac{1}{2},-\frac{\sqrt 3}{2})$ are the lattice translation vectors with $a$ representing the lattice constant.
 First, we shall set $\Delta=0$ and show that the system will not support $SCO$ with or without magnetic fields.
 In order to study the influence of the magnetic field, we expand about the high symmetry points $K$ and $K^\prime$, in the vicinity of which the dispersion is Dirac-like.
 The Hamiltonian about the $K$ and $K^\prime$ is given by: